Surviving My Worst Christmas Ever

 At one point, I had called my parents hoping that hearing their voices might help me feel better.
 My dad had answered the phone, and in a cheerful voice asked me how I was doing.
 What?
 I was shocked and said, "Um, well, I'm ...
 I'm terrible actually.
 I'm moving out this weekend.
 Did you forget?"
 Without answering, I knew he had and I was so hurt that I blurted out, "Why does no one get it?
 I feel like I'm going through a divorce!"
 There was nothing to say after that and I could hear tears in his voice as we said our goodbyes which only made me feel worse.
 Looking back now, I think my parents who have been married for over 40 years simply couldn't relate to what I was going through at the time.

 My ex-fiance and I did exchange Christmas wishes via short texts that evening.
-Although it felt like the right thing to do, to wish the man I had planned to marry, as well as his family that I adored a Merry Christmas, having that brief communication only made my heart heavier.
+Although it felt like the right thing to do at the time, to wish the man I had planned to marry just weeks ago, as well as his family that I adored a merry Christmas, having that brief communication only made my heart heavier.
 There were several times throughout the evening when I would steal a private moment in a bathroom to collect myself.
-I would take a few deep breaths to calm down, and tell myself everything was going to be ok.
+I would take a few deep breaths to calm down, look deep into my tearful eyes and and tell myself everything was going to be ok.

 It was definitely one of the hardest evenings of my life.